erichard/SublimePHPCompanion/README.md

 The pattern used to guess the namespace in the `import_namespace` command.
 The default pattern should work for most uses cases but you can change it if your projects are stored in different way.

+## Support me

+This plugin is free and will always be.

+But if you like it and want to offer me a beer or something you can use the flattr button next to the title ;-)